 - 1. Turn off the propane gas tank. - 2.
-Turn the furnace thermostat switch OFF. - 3.
+Turn the Electronic Thermostat switch OFF. - 3.
 Remove all foods and items that may cause odors from cabinets and refrigerator. - 4.
 Clean and defrost the refrigerator.
 Prop the door open slightly to allow any odors to dissipate.
-Place an open box of baking soda inside the refrigerator to help absorb odors.

-5. Fully charge the batteries.
+Place an open box of baking soda inside the refrigerator to help absorb odors. - 5.
+Fully charge the batteries.
 Batteries must have at least 80% charge to survive freezing temperatures and long period of non-use.
 We recommend that you connect a battery charger or plug in the shoreline once a month during long-term storage periods to maintain battery charge and to avoid sulfating.
-If connecting a charger directly to batteries, turn the Aux/Coach Battery Switch off to avoid electrical arcing when attaching and detaching charge clamps.
+If connecting a charger directly to batteries, turn the House/Coach Battery Disconnect switch off to avoid electrical arcing when attaching and detaching charge clamps.

 NOTE: We do not recommend leaving the shoreline plugged in continuously during storage periods because the batteries can lose electrolytic fluids and become damaged from continuous charging without periodic use.
 We recommend following regular battery inspection and maintenance especially in cold weather.
-See "Battery Care" in the Electrical section.
+See "Battery Care" in Section 6 - Electrical.